Guest Author: Mary Jozwiak, IBCLC

 If you are planning to be home with your baby or are able to bring your baby to work, you may not need an electric pump.
-But, if you will be returning to work full-time, you will need a high quality electric pump, like a Pump in Style, a Spectra or a rental pump.
-If your baby was born prematurely or, for whatever reason, your baby is not able to latch to stimulate milk in the first weeks, you will need a ‘hospital grade’ pump, such as the Medela Symphony, which can be rented from some hospitals, pharmacies and some lactation consultants.
+But if you will be returning to work full-time, you will need a high quality electric pump, like a Pump in Style, a Spectra or a rental pump.
+If your baby was born prematurely or, if your baby is not able to latch to stimulate milk in the first weeks, you will need a ‘hospital grade’ pump, such as the Medela Symphony, which can be rented from some hospitals, pharmacies and some lactation consultants.
 Here’s a summary of options and their approximate cost:

 With the exception of Hospital Quality Closed System Pumps, like the Medela Symphony or the Ameda Platinum rental pumps, nearly all breast pumps are Single Patient Use products.

 Bacteria, viruses, and fungus can be transmitted by borrowing or buying a friend’s or relative’s pump.
 And, most Single Patient Use Pumps (virtually any pump you can buy for less than $2,000.00 to $3,000.00) have limited motor life and may not be effective if used previously and/or is older than two to three years from its manufacture date.
 Breast pumps should only be bought brand new unless they are rental pumps.
 Simply buying a new “kit” for a used pump may not offer enough protection, as open system pumps can harbor pathogens inside or behind the motor parts.
-Please talk to your IBCLC or Birthways Breastfeeding Educator in Chicago for more information or to determine if your pump is still working effectively.
+Please contact us or talk to your IBCLC or Birthways Breastfeeding Educator in Chicago for more information or to determine if your pump is still working effectively.